PSAdamH/Unit13-Work/Documentation/documentation.md

 ### Design 2
-+ The colour scheme of the second design is a basic colours as the website is aimed at adults as children wont be buying these them selfs as the age that is the most of the percent of people to buy them is 30-50yr old women so i want it to look as professional as possible so they will be able to trust and understand the website.
++ The colour scheme of the second design is a basic colours as the website is aimed at adults as children wont be buying these them selfs as the age that is the most of the percent of people to buy them is 30-50yr old women so I want it to look as professional as possible so they will be able to trust and understand the website.

 ![alt text](./img/Design2-colours.PNG)

 ## Final Colour Choice
 + I am going to use Design one as it suits the vibe of the indestry alot better then Design two, as well.
-Lisa stated that the grey would look kinda bland and boring, where as the blue and voilet looks better and has more flash to it which will keep the users interatction.
+Lisa stated that the grey would look bland and boring, where as the blue and voilet looks better and has more flash to it which will keep the users interatction.

 # Layout and Features